Dutchman's Breeches

 Fumitory family (Fumariaceae)

-Description: This native perennial plant is about 4-8" tall.
+Description: This herbaceous perennial plant is about 4-8" tall.
 It consists of a rosette of basal leaves spanning about 6" across.
-These basal leaves are greyish green and hairless.
+These basal leaves are greyish green to green and glabrous.
 Each of these leaves is ternately compound and divided into 3 primary leaflets, while each primary leaflet is divided into 3 secondary leaflets.
 These secondary leaflets are pinnately cleft into linear or oblanceolate lobes.
-The petiole of each compound leaf is long and slender; it is often brown-colored.
+The long petioles of the compound leaves are slender and glabrous; they are pale red, tan, or brown.
+From the center of the rosette, there develops a semi-erect raceme of 2-6 pairs of white flowers on a long peduncle (flowering stalk).
+This raceme tends to bend to one side, while the flowers droop upside-down from their pedicels.
+Both the peduncle and pedicels are pale red or yellowish brown, terete, glabrous, and sometimes glaucous.
+The pedicels are about ¼" in length; in the middle of each pedicel, there is a pair of tiny linear bracts.

-From the center of the rosette, there develops a drooping raceme of 2-6 pairs of white flowers.
-These flowers hang upside down from slender pedicels.
-In the middle of each pedicel, there is a pair of tiny bracts.
-Each flower is about ¾" long and assumes the form of upside down Dutchman's Breeches, hence the common name of the plant.
+Each flower is about ¾" long and assumes the form of an upside-down Dutchman's Breeches, hence the common name of the plant.
 It consists of 2 outer petals that are white and 2 inner petals that are pale yellow.
 The two outer petals form two nectar spurs that are long and spreading; they are joined together at the base.
 The two inner petals are much smaller and form the base of the flower; they have small wings that curl upward.
-The sepals of each flower are scale-like and insignificant.
+The 2 sepals of each flower are white and more or less ovate in shape; they are much shorter than the petals.
 The blooming period occurs from early to mid-spring and lasts about 2-3 weeks.
 There is no noticeable floral scent.
-Each flower can develop into an oblongoid-ovoid seed capsule that tapers to a point on both ends.
-This seed capsule eventually splits apart into 2 segments to release the seeds.
+The flowers are replaced by oblongoid-ovoid seed capsules that taper into points at both ends.
+These capsules eventually split apart into 2 segments to release their seeds.
 The root system consists of a bulbous base with fleshy scales and secondary roots.

 Cultivation: The preference is dappled sunlight of woodlands, mesic conditions, and a fertile loamy soil with abundant organic matter.
 This plant develops early and can resist moderate frost without damage.

-Photographic Location: A mesic area of Busey Woods in Urbana, Illinois.
+Photographic Location: A mesic area of Busey Woods in Urbana, Illinois, and an upland woodlands in McLean County, Illinois.

 Comments: This is a delightful spring wildflower of woodlands – both the flowers and foliage are attractive.
 Dutchman's Breeches is one of the earlier woodland wildflowers to bloom.
 The only other species with a similar appearance is Dicentra canadensis (Squirrel Corn).
 Squirrel Corn also occurs in mesic deciduous woodlands and blooms only a little later than Dutchman's Breeches.
 The nectar spurs of Squirrel Corn are shorter and more rounded than those of Dutchman's Breeches, and its white flowers are fragrant.
 It also has a root system that produces small edible tubers.
 Within the Fumitory family, Dicentra spp. differ from Corydalis spp. by the structure of their flowers – the former have flowers with 2 nectar spurs, while the latter have flowers with a single nectar spur.